mne-tools/mne-python/doc/manual/decoding.rst

 This strategy consists in fitting a multivariate predictive model on each time instant and evaluating its performance at the same instant on new epochs.
-The :class:`decoding.SearchLight` will take as input a pair of features :math:`X` and targets :math:`y`, where :math:`X` has more than 2 dimensions.
+The :class:`decoding.SlidingEstimator` will take as input a pair of features :math:`X` and targets :math:`y`, where :math:`X` has more than 2 dimensions.
 For decoding over time the data :math:`X` is the epochs data of shape n_epochs x n_channels x n_times.
 As the last dimension of :math:`X` is the time an estimator will be fit on every time instant.

-This approach is analogous to searchlight-based approaches in fMRI, where here we are interested in when one can discriminate experimental conditions and therefore figure out when the effect of interest happens.
+This approach is analogous to SlidingEstimator-based approaches in fMRI, where here we are interested in when one can discriminate experimental conditions and therefore figure out when the effect of interest happens.